markmetcalfe/markmetcalfe.io/README.md

 ## Deployment

-The main branch is automatically deployed by Cloudflare to a Cloudflare web instance.
+The master branch is automatically deployed by Cloudflare to a Cloudflare web instance.